 Let’s say Linda purchases a Lomi to use in her home.
 When Lomi arrives at her door, it’s already carbon neutral.
 Her home runs on renewable energy in a municipality that uses hydro power.
 She also has a garden in her backyard.
-After each Lomi cycle, she places the nutrient rich dirt in her garden to support her fruit and vegetable growth.
+After each Lomi cycle, she places the nutrient rich earth in her garden to support her fruit and vegetable growth.

 Linda is using her Lomi in a best case scenario for her overall carbon footprint.
 She’s powering her Lomi using renewable energy.
 The carbon savings is the same for anyone who’s energy grid uses renewable energy regardless of the type of renewable energy.

 Once her Lomi is done with a cycle, she utilized the organic matter in her own backyard.
-For the maximum impact, use your Lomi dirt around your home.
+For the maximum impact, use your Lomi earth around your home.
 The impact is the same for indoor and outdoor use.

 When these variables are met, Lomi can save approximately 230 kg of CO2e emissions per year.
 This is a 127% waste reduction in CO2e emissions, compared to the baseline of landfilling food waste.

 If you can’t use your dirt around your home, the next best option is placing it in a green bin, yard waste pickup, or food waste pickup program.
-This reduces your emissions savings, as the Lomi dirt has to be transported to a compost facility.
+This reduces your emissions savings, as the Lomi earth has to be transported to a compost facility.

 The most common case scenario

 Jamal purchases a Lomi, which arrives at his home carbon neutral thanks to Pela’s carbon offsetting efforts.
 When he plugs his Lomi in, he’s using non-renewable energy to power each cycle.
-When the cycle is finished, he puts the nutrient rich dirt in his house plants and in the planters on his apartment balcony.
+When the cycle is finished, he puts the nutrient rich plant food in his house plants and in the planters on his apartment balcony.

 This is our most common case scenario.
-The variables include a home that runs on non-renewable energy, and using the dirt produced for indoor or backyard soil health.
+The variables include a home that runs on non-renewable energy, and using the Lomi earth produced for indoor or backyard soil health.